 So itchy, swollen, watery eyes, runny and/or blocked nose, sneezing.
 Often itchy throat and ears too.
 Cobble stone appearance can be seen at the back of throat.

 Associated with other atopic conditions, such as food allergy and asthma.
-Under recognized as trigger for asthma exacerbations – pollen is too large to trigger the lower airways directly, rather pollen exposure in the upper airways trigger inflammation that travels down over a period of weeks to the lower airways.
-An exception is when pollen grains are fragmented, as seen in thunder storm asthma [Australia, Clin Exp Allergy.
-2018;48:1421‐1428]
+Under recognized as trigger for asthma exacerbations – pollen is too large to trigger the lower airways directly, rather, pollen exposure in the upper airways trigger inflammation that travels down (probably over a period of weeks) to the lower airways.
+An exception is when pollen grains are fragmented, as seen in thunder storm asthma where one night in Melbourne, 2016, several thousand acute respiratory presentations came to ED (up over 400%), ambulance service was overwhelmed, hospitals ran out of inhalers.
+10 deaths implicated.
+[Australia, Clin Exp Allergy.
+2018;48:1421‐1428].
+Complex though, rain/moisture probably contribute to pollen grain rupture, and atmospherics bring surges of pollen down to ground level.

 There are many different species of grass, but if allergic to one you tend to be allergic to all of them.
 Trees on the other hand vary, you tend to be allergic to specific groups of trees.
 In Europe the most important are birch (northern Europe) and olive (Southern Europe).
 Birch is related to alder, hazel, beech and oak.
 Olive is related to ash.
 Weeds belong to various unrelated families.

-Hazel trees can start producing pollen in February, weeds can continue produce pollen through September!
+Hazel trees can start producing pollen in January!
+Weeds such as nettle can continue producing pollen through September!
 Moulds seem more associated with asthma than hay fever.
 Cypress blooms in winter!

-It’s not just pollen count – the amount of allergen carried by the pollen varies too.
-Correlate pretty closely but varies by time and place.
-Pollen potency varies (4-5 fold difference) geographically, especially grass.
+It’s not just pollen count – the amount of allergen carried by the pollen (“pollen potency“) varies too.
+Correlates pretty closely but varies by time and place, 4-5 fold difference geographically (especially grass).
 France has the highest yearly average grass pollen potency, 7-fold higher than Portugal.
 Olive pollen from two locations 400km apart varied 4-fold in their allergen potency – in Portugal there are times when pollen from Spain probably more of a problem for triggering hay fever than pollen from “local” trees!
 [Health Impacts of Airborne Allergen Information Network (HIALINE project)]

 Antihistamines – oral or nasal.
 Various, some people find one works better than another Sedating antihistamines eg Chlorphenamine should be avoided except at night.
 Nasal steroids useful if used correctly.
 Combination steroid/antihistamine available.
 Leukotriene receptor antagonist licensed for hay fever in children with asthma.